canonical/ubuntu-mir/README.md

 TODO-B:   TBD endpoint + TBD purpose
 TODO: - Packages does not contain extensions to security-sensitive software
 TODO:   (filters, scanners, plugins, UI skins, ...)

+RULE: The package should not use deprecated security algorithms like 3DES or
+RULE: TLS/SSL 1.1.
+The security team is the one responsible to check this,
+RULE: but if you happen to spot something it helps to provide a hint.
+RULE: Provide whatever made you suspicious as details along that statement.
+RULE: Or remove the following lines entirely if you did not spot anything.
+TODO: - I've spotted what I consider deprecated algorithms, the security team
+TODO:   should have a more careful look please, details are:

 [Quality assurance - function/usage]
 RULE: - After installing the package it must be possible to make it working with